 The length of your home's downspout extensions depends on the slope of your yard.
 You want to be sure the water is directed to flow away from your house without draining across your driveway or sidewalk.
 When temperatures drop during the winter months, this runoff will freeze, creating a dangerous and slippery hazard!

-How much does it cost to clean gutters in Virginia?
+How much does it cost to have your clean gutters in Virginia?

 It costs about $70 to $100 to clean an average of 200 feet of gutters on a one-story home.
-My two-story home in Stafford was $200 even with about the same 200 linear feet of gutter.
-The professional is assuming more risk heading up those tall ladders.
+My two-story home in Stafford was $200 with about the 200 linear feet of gutter.
+The taller the house, the harder the work and the more assumed risk heading up those ladders.

 So, what could be lurking in your gutters this fall?
 And how well are they protecting your home from Virginia's hurricane season and heavy rain?
 We’re bound to have plenty of nice autumn days for you or a licensed and insured gutter specialist to get yours in shape before winter.
 And so much better than a wet and moldy home or costly home water damage.